 In the case of event: Compare the event’s id with the entries of the PET of the same scheme_uri/(value) pair:

-If an entry with the identical id value exists, end the processing;
+If an entry with the identical id value exists, end the processing.

 If not, add 'emsg'’s id to the corresponding PET.